Duke offers a variety educational opportunities at the intersection of engineering and medicine

 BME 464L: Medical Device Design

 The Design Health Program is a patient-focused program that discovers the pressing needs in healthcare and assembles teams from across engineering, business, medicine and other disciplines to create real-world solutions.
 The program provides an immersive learning experience where teams don't solve pre-defined problems, but actively identify, validate and prioritize problems that will impact human health.
-During this nine-month extracurricular, members of each team will gather data and insight into the clinical environment and use structured ethnography tools to identify unmet, underserved and unarticulated needs.
+During this nine-month extracurricular, members of each team will gather data and insight into the clinical environment and use structured ethnography tools to identify unmet, underserved, and unarticulated needs.
+MEDx is actively involved in the Design Health program, from assisting mentors in identifying potential fellows to providing funding.
 Learn more